Issues with high hedges

 In the first instance, you should speak to your neighbour about the problem the hedge is causing you.

-If the issue isn't resolved, you can make a formal complaint.
+If the issue is still not resolved, you can make a formal complaint.

 How to make a formal complaint